BeingHomosapien/Library-System/README.md

 But you can change in the app.js file.

+I will be using a remote host for this Library System but if you want to use the local host please follow the steps below;

 # Configuring Mysql;
 If you want to use the localhost
-1. In connection.js change the password to your localhost password
+1. In connection.js change the host to localhost and  password to your mysql password
+2. And follow the below steps to createa database

 # Installing the database;
 You will find a .sql file in the repo